 Only those groups which fit the definition set out by the government can use the right to bid.

 If a community group makes a request to be treated as a potential bidder during the first six-week moratorium period, then the full six-month moratorium period commences.
 This starts from the date the owner notified the council of their intention to sell.
 During this time the owner can market the property or negotiate a sale but may not exchange contracts (or enter into a binding contract to do so later).
 The only exception is that the owner may sell to a community group during the six-month period.

 The owner is free to sell to whoever they wish, at whatever price, at the end of the six-week period if there has been no community interest, or after the six-month period if there has been community interest.
 No further moratorium periods can apply for the remainder of a protected period lasting 18 months; starting from the point that the owner notified the council of their intention to sell.

 Not all proposed sales or transactions have to be notified to the council, for example gifts or disposals in accordance with a will.

 If you are the owner of a registered asset of community value, you must:

 Private owners may claim compensation for loss and expense incurred through the asset being listed or previously listed.
 Most claims will arise from the moratorium period being applied but may relate to loss or expense arising simply as a result of the land being listed.

 The information contained in these web pages is only an overview to give a general understanding of the purpose and process of Assets of Community Value and the Community Right to Bid.
-For detailed guidance please look at the documents below.
-If you are an owner of a listed asset you are particularly advised to take legal advice prior to selling an asset to ensure that you comply with the legislation.
+If you are an owner of a listed asset, you are particularly advised to take legal advice prior to selling an asset to ensure that you comply with the legislation.